HsKA-OSGIS-archive/GeoViz/README.md

 In the folder "\geoserver" of this repository there is the folder of this projects' workspace.
 Copy it to "data_dir\workspace" of your Geoserver.
 After that you only have to make three changes by hand to the "coveragestore.xml" file of the three stores for the corresponding grids.
+They are stored inside the folders of the different stores "data\geoviz\".
 Inside these files you have to fix the <url>-tag which stores the filepath of the tiff-files.

 When you now start Geoserver you should be able to see the following additions: